 What's in the Printable Pack

-This digital pack has 14 pages and consists of comics, STEAM content and related printables.
+This digital pack has 14 pages and consists of comics, STEAM content and related printables and worksheets.
 The content provides a simple introduction to basic science concepts about colours in nature and in technology.
 We hope it will help to inspire a deeper interest in this topic.

 2 pages of comics about the rainbow and the different colours of light.